xapian/xapian-docsprint/language_specific/python/index.rst

 data in a simple string to the ``xapian.Document.set_data()`` method.

-It is often useful to normalise unicode data before passing it to Xapian - Xapian currently has no built-in support for normalising unicode representations of data.
-The standard python module "``unicodedata``" provides support for normalising unicode: you probably want the "``NFKC``" normalisation scheme: in other words, use something like
+Unicode text is most often in NFC already, but if you need to normalise text before passing it to Xapian, the standard python module "``unicodedata``" provides support for normalising unicode: you probably want the "``NFKC``" normalisation scheme: in other words, use something like

 ::